Miguelzin785/IA/README.md

 # IA
 IA is one I.A who makes everything, not everything..
-Commands: help, exit, play video and googleaudio
+Commands: help, exit, playvideo and googleaudio